Pegsdon Hills and Hoo Bit

 Suitable for wheelchairs and pushchairs, although some tracks and paths across grassland can be steep and uneven

 When to visit

 Opening timesOpen at all times

 Best time to visitApril to June, July to September, October to March

 About the reserve

-One of the jewels of the Chilterns Area of Outstanding Natural Beauty, Pegsdon Hills offers some of the best views in the county.
-The steep chalk hills and quiet valleys are full of wildlife, from magnificent displays of orchids and butterflies, to nesting lapwings and circling buzzards.
-In spring, moschatel, or town-hall-clock, named after the arrangement of its flowers, can be found in the woodland.
-Other spring highlights include dingy and grizzled skipper butterflies which are now found in only a few places in the county.
-Spend a while here and a wheatear or ring ouzel may stop off to feed before heading north to breed.
+One of the jewels of the Chilterns Area of Outstanding Natural Beauty, Pegsdon Hills’ steep chalk hills offer some of the best views in the county.
+In spring, moschatel, or town-hallclock, named after the arrangement of its flowers, can be found in the woodland, while dingy and grizzled skipper butterflies flutter around in the grassland.

 With summer arrives the smell of fresh herbs like wild thyme, marjoram and wild basil.
 The melodious song of the skylark is heard around the reserve.
 After dark the eerie green luminescence of glow-worms emanates from the grassland and bats fly overhead.
 Hoo Bit, once a larch plantation, is now a flower-rich grazed meadow, surrounded by woodland.
 White helleborine flowers in large numbers beneath the dense shade of beech trees.
 In autumn, honeysuckle, black bryony and old-man’s-beard drape over trees and shrubs offering seeds and berries to hungry birds and small mammals.

 In winter, fallow deer skirt along the woodland edge, while flocks of birds feed on seeds in hedgerow and field.
 We coppice in the wood and fell trees to allow light to reach the woodland floor.